rwiankowski/azurefundamentals/Content/Part4-Resources.md

 *IMPORTANT - the default outbound Internet access for Azure VMs will be retired on Septerber 30th 2025.
 Please see the [official announcement](https://azure.microsoft.com/en-us/updates/default-outbound-access-for-vms-in-azure-will-be-retired-transition-to-a-new-method-of-internet-access/) for details.*

+The Virtual Network is a free resource which does not have a monthly cost associated with it, but data egressing from your Azure VNET will be billed.
+Ingress is free.

 ### VPN

 A private network in Azure will be instrumental.
 However, we can upgrade our environment even further by connecting our cloud VNET to the local on-premises network hosting other applications.
 The most common, battle-tested way of connecting to separate local networks is through an IPSEC VPN tunnel.